makrai/notes/dong1905-multiling-gen.md

     unidirectional, bidirectional, and sequence-to-sequence prediction
   * unified by employing a shared Transformer network and utilizing specific self-attention masks to control what context the prediction conditions on
-* compares favorably with BERT on the GLUE benchmark, and the SQuAD 2.0 and CoQA
+* compares favorably with BERT on the GLUE, SQuAD 2.0, and CoQA
-* new SOTA results on five natural language generation datasets, including
+* new SOTA results on five natural language generation datasets
   * CNN/DailyMail abstractive summarization ROUGE-L to 40.51 (2.04 absolute)
   * Gigaword abstractive summarization ROUGE-L to 35.75 (0.86 absolute improvem)
   * CoQA generative question answering F1 score to 82.5 (37.1 absolute improvem)